Argus Latin America Motor Fuels Conference

 For group rates, payments with nota fiscal and multiple-event discounts contact us at

 Fees include participation in all sessions, conference luncheon/reception, coffee breaks, continental breakfast and one set of conference documentation per person.
 Travel, accommodation and pre-conference workshop costs are not included.

 View the conference booking terms and conditions here.

 Antitrust Compliance Reminder

-- Argus takes compliance with antitrust law seriously.
-The purpose of the Argus Latin America Motor Fuels Conference is to provide high-level content on changes taking place in the fuels market including supply/demand fundamentals, infrastructure dynamics as well as understanding the complexities of global trade flows.
+Argus takes compliance with antitrust law seriously.
+The purpose of the Argus Latin America Motor Fuels Conference is to provide a high-level update on changes taking place in the fuels market including supply and demand fundamentals, Latin American infrastructure dynamics as well as understanding the complexities of global trade flows.
 The conference sessions will follow the agenda as circulated.

 Hotel Accommodation and Visa Application

 Delegates are responsible for their hotel, travel and visa arrangements.
 Event room rates are available on a first-come, first-served basis.